gokriznastic/20-newsgroups_text-classification/README.md

 ### The code

 The code is pretty straight forward and well documented.
+The preprocessing of the documents and the implementation of classifiers have been done from scratch and then the results have been compared to inbuilt sklearn's classifiers.
 The code has been arranged in form of IPython Notebooks, each notebook corresponds to a particular "classifier" or "technique" used for classifying the dataset.

 ### Requirements